Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Simulation

 Model (\ref{eqn:pcmfm_explicit}) could be written in the following form:

 In this form, the true number of factors is $k_0 = (k_1 + r_1)(k_2+r_2)$ and the true loading matrix is $ (\bH_C \bC_1 \; \bL_C \bC_2) \otimes (\bH_R \bR_1 \; \bL_R \bR_2) $.
 Table \ref{table:partial_k1_right_select} shows the frequency of correctly estimating $k_0$ based on $500$ iterations.
 In the table, $f_{u}$ denotes the frequency of correctly estimating $k_0$ for unconstrained model. $f_{con_1}$ and $f_{con_2}$ denote the same frequency metric for the first matrix factor $\bF_t$ and second matrix factor $\bG_t$ of the constrained model.
 The number of factors in $\bF_t$ is estimated with a higher accuracy because the dimension of constrained loading space for $\bF_t$ is $m_1 m_2 = 36$, which is smaller than that for $\bG_t$, $(p_1-m_1)(p_2-m_2)=136$.
 The result again confirms the theoretical results in Section \ref{sec:theory}.
 Note that Table \ref{table:partial_k1_right_select} only contains selected combinations of factor strength parameters $\delta_i$'s ($i=1, \ldots 4$).
-The results of all combinations of factor strength are given in Table~\ref{table:partial_k1_right} in Appendix \ref{appendix:tables_simulation_results}.
+The results of all combinations of factor strength are given in Table~18 in Appendix~C.

-Figure \ref{fig:partial_Q_mean_sd_strong} and Figure \ref{fig:partial_Q_mean_sd_weak} present box-plots of estimation errors under weak and strong factors from $500$ simulations, respectively.
-Again, the results show that the constrained approach efficiently improves the estimation accuracy.
+Figure \ref{fig:partial_Q_mean_sd_strong} and Figure \ref{fig:partial_Q_mean_sd_weak} present box-plots of estimation errors under weak and strong factors based on $500$ simulations, respectively.
+Again, the results show that the constrained approach effectively improves the estimation accuracy.
 The performance of constrained model is good even in the case of weak factors.
 Moreover, with stronger signals and larger sample sizes, both approaches increase their estimation accuracy.